jfb-h/ERGMTerms.jl/README.md

 The workhorse functions of this package are `statistic(stat, g)` and `changestats(stat, g)`, both of which take a ERGM statistic specification `stat` and a graph `g`, as represented by the `Graphs.jl` library (which is reexported).

-here is an example for a random graph:
+Here is an example of computing total and dyadwise reciprocity on a random graph:

 ```julia-repl
 julia> using ERGMTerms